-This hike departs from quiet and imperturbable Topanga Canyon, surrounded by urban sprawl but retaining its rural character.
+The longer hike in the park departs from quiet and imperturbable Topanga Canyon, surrounded by urban sprawl but retaining its rural character.
 Santa Ynez Trail descends a ridge into Santa Ynez Canyon, then heads upstream to a 15-foot waterfall.
-Remember that the uphill part of this hike comes last; pace vourself accordingly.
+Remember that the uphill part of this hike comes last; pace yourself accordingly.